-Summit Healthcare REIT, Inc. ("Summit") is a real estate investment trust that owns 100% of 14 properties, 95.3% of four properties, a 10% equity interest in an unconsolidated equity-method investment that holds 17 properties, a 35% equity interest in an unconsolidated equity-method investment that holds two properties, a 20% equity interest in an unconsolidated equity-method investment that holds two properties, a 10% equity interest in an unconsolidated equity-method investment that holds two properties, a 10% equity interest in an unconsolidated equity-method investment that holds two properties, a 10% equity interest in an unconsolidated equity-method investment that holds six properties.
-In June 2021, we sold our 15% equity interest in an unconsolidated equity-method investment that holds six properties.
-In 2004 under the General Corporation Law of Maryland for the purpose of investing in and owning real estate.
+Summit Healthcare REIT, Inc. ("Summit") is a real estate investment trust that owns 100% of 14 properties, 95.3% of four properties, a 10% equity interest in an unconsolidated equity-method investment that holds 17 properties, a 35% equity interest in an unconsolidated equity-method investment that holds one property, a 20% equity interest in an unconsolidated equity-method investment that holds two properties, a 10% equity interest in an unconsolidated equity-method investment that holds nine properties, and a 10% equity interest in an unconsolidated equity-method investment that holds six properties.
+In June 2021, we sold our 15% equity interest in an unconsolidated equity-method investment that held 14 properties.
+Summit is a Maryland corporation, formed in 2004 under the General Corporation Law of Maryland for the purpose of investing in and owning real estate.
 As used in these notes, the "Company", "we", "us" and "our" refer to Summit and its consolidated subsidiaries, including Summit Healthcare Operating Partnership, L.P. (the "Operating Partnership"), except where the context otherwise requires.

 We conduct substantially all of our operations through the Operating Partnership, which is a Delaware limited partnership.
 We own a 99.88% general partner interest in the Operating Partnership, and Cornerstone Realty Advisors, LLC ("CRA"), a former affiliate, owns a 0.12% limited partnership interest.

 Summit and the Operating Partnership are managed and operated as one entity, and Summit has no significant assets other than its investment in the Operating Partnership.
 Summit, as the general partner of the Operating Partnership, controls the Operating Partnership and consolidates the assets, liabilities, and results of operations of the Operating Partnership.
-Therefore, the assets and liabilities of Summit and the Operating Partnership are the same.